uma-mishra/MEV-Bot-Detector-Backend/README.md

 Architecture Diagram
 The system's architecture is illustrated below:

-(Note: The original image URL provided in the problem statement was a local file.
-For GitHub, it needs to be a publicly accessible URL.
-Consider uploading your diagram to an image hosting service like Imgur and replacing this URL with the direct image link.
-Alternatively, you can remove this line and describe the architecture directly in text.)

 Key Features & Technologies
 Ethereum Mempool Ingestion: Actively monitors pending Ethereum transactions in real-time using ethers.providers.WebSocketProvider.